Krypton

 • Ciphertext refers to a plaintext item that has been encrypted, and is thus unrecognizable.

-• A passcode is a string of words and characters used as a key during encryption and decryption.
+• A passcode is a string of letters, numbers and special characters used as a key during encryption and decryption.
 The only way to decrypt a Krypton item is by knowing the passcode used to encrypt it.

 Topics